Chester Pach

 Teaching

-Chest Pach teaches courses in U.S. foreign relations and recent U.S. history.
+Chester Pach teaches courses on U.S. involvement in world affairs and recent U.S. history.
 His courses include:

 - HIST 3164: History of U.S. Involvement in World Affairs, 1945-Present